Heaven Sent (Doctor Who): Critical reception

-"Heaven Sent" received universal critical acclaim, with the majority of critics declaring it the greatest episode of the ninth series, and possibly one of the greatest episodes in the show's run.
-Many instances of extremely high praise were aimed towards Steven Moffat's script and Rachel Talalay's direction.
-Peter Capaldi's performance received universal acclaim.
-The episode currently holds a score of 89% on Rotten Tomatoes, with an average score of 9.8, by far the highest average score of the series.
+"Heaven Sent" received critical acclaim, with the majority of critics declaring it the greatest episode of the ninth series, and possibly one of the greatest episodes in the show's run.
+Many instances of extremely high praise were aimed towards Steven Moffat's script, Rachel Talalay's direction, and Peter Capaldi's performance.
+The episode has a score of 89% on Rotten Tomatoes, with an average score of 9.8, the highest average score of the series on the website.
 The site's consensus reads "Peter Capaldi turns in a one-man command performance in this episode's exploration of grief, and a surprise turn of events sets up an explosive season finale".

-Patrick Mulkern of Radio Times awarded the episode a perfect five star rating, saying that "Peter Capaldi's one-man show is an instant classic".
-He continued "This is Peter Capaldi's hour and he has earned it...but this brilliant, bold, extended episode is a one-man show – a tour de force from the magnificent Capaldi.
-This year he has made the role his own" and said that the episode's structure "works perfectly without ever seeming contrived".
-He further stated that "[Steven Moffat] has structured the narrative with his trademark intricacy.
-Capaldi plays it to perfection – in the moment, every moment.
-Rachel Talalay steeps the production in atmosphere and sustains the momentum right until the final revelations".
-Calling the episode a "mind-bending masterpiece", Morgan Jeffery of Digital Spy stated that it was also "one of the most surreal episodes to date".
-He further stated "Writer Steven Moffat cleverly subverts the expectation that this'll be a low-budget escapade, with a surplus of Capaldi awkwardly expressing his inner thoughts aloud.
-There's plenty of the Doctor 'talking to himself', true enough, but there's always a reason", before closing his review by saying "'Heaven Sent' is brilliant, but it's also about as far from big, broad, family-friendly entertainment as you can get.
-The show's been obtuse and a little odd before, but nothing quite like this, and its rejection of the standard Doctor Who trappings might be too much for some.
-But if you're willing to see past that and embrace the weirdness, then you'll end up captivated.
-Because this is demanding and intelligent science-fiction, the likes of which BBC One should be commended for airing".
+Patrick Mulkern of Radio Times awarded the episode a perfect five star rating, saying that "Peter Capaldi's one-man show is an instant classic" and a "tour de force" for his magnificent performance.
+He also said that the episode's structure "works perfectly without ever seeming contrived" with Moffat's "trademark intricacy", and that Talalay "steeps the production in atmosphere and sustains the momentum right until the final revelations".

+Calling the episode a "mind-bending masterpiece", Morgan Jeffery of Digital Spy stated that it was also "one of the most surreal episodes to date" with Moffat "cleverly subverting the expectations of a low-budget escapade, with a surplus of Capaldi awkwardly expressing his inner thoughts aloud."
+He said that the episode was "as far from big, broad, family-friendly entertainment as you can get", and that and "its rejection of the standard Doctor Who trappings might be too much for some"; but if viewers embrace the weirdness, then you'll end up captivated, calling it "demanding and intelligent science-fiction, the likes of which BBC One should be commended for airing".